-3.1.6 CoinSwitch reserves the right to examine or request additional information and documents to establish Your identity, and financial position, including sources of Your funds and/or details of the Crypto wallet to which You transferred / from where You received any Crypto, and You shall provide all assistance and cooperation in this regard.
-If You fail/refuse to comply with the requirements herein, CoinSwitch shall not allow You to create or operate the User Account or carry out Crypto transactions through the Platform.
+3.1.6 CoinSwitch reserves the right to examine or request additional information and documents to establish Your identity, bank accounts, and You shall provide all assistance and cooperation in this regard.
+If You fail/refuse to comply with the requirements herein, CoinSwitch at its sole discretion can restrict Your access to the Platfrom and/ or shall not allow You to create or operate the User Account.

 3.1.7 You agree to provide such additional documents as may be required by CoinSwitch, to ensure compliance with any Applicable Laws or CoinSwitch’s policies or a request from any law enforcement authorities immediately, upon receipt of a written request from CoinSwitch.

 3.1.8 You further represent, warrant, and agree to provide true, correct, and complete KYC documents, information, and data to CoinSwitch / its delegates/agents/representatives.